 And 29 in each leap year.

-Did you know that the pattern of month lengths is also reflected on the musical keyboard?
+Did you know that this pattern of the lengths of the months is also reflected on the musical keyboard?
 If you assume the F is January, then the black and white keys that lay on the right represents the length of the rest of the months (with the note F correlating to January).

 When can you request prorated rent?